 At Behavioral Health Jobs, we provide job seekers with a specialized database of hundreds of jobs in the behavioral health field.
 Psychiatrists and psychologists will find jobs in their specific areas of study across the country at all experience levels.
-If you are interested in clinical psychologist jobs or other jobs in the behavioral health industry, check out the available lob listings on the Behavioral Health Jobs website.
+If you are interested in clinical psychologist jobs near you or other jobs in the behavioral health industry, check out the available job listings on the Behavioral Health Jobs website.

 While psychiatrists and psychologists both help patients using psychotherapy to help treat any number of mental health disorders, their process is very different.
 How do you know which is better for you?
 It depends on the severity of your condition.

 A psychologist uses psychotherapy to help patients discover the root cause of their mental health illness and develop coping skills to improve their mental health.
 It is a form of talk therapy that allows patients to discover how they can change their negative thoughts and behaviors without medication.